sylviezhang37/pet-friendly/docs/product_design.md

 - No formal login required for V0
 - First-time users automatically assigned a random username
 - Users can optionally enter a custom username
-- Identity persisted across sessions via browser cookies
+- Identity persisted across sessions via browser local storage
 - Same username used for all contributions

 ### 2.4 Technical Note